BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.37** - A STOMP server implementation MUST perform authentication of the STOMP client and ensure that a Remote USP Endpoint is only allowed to subscribe to the destination that is associated with the USP Endpoint.

+**R-STOMP.38** - A STOMP server implementation SHOULD support both Client Certification Authentication and Username/Password Authentication mechanisms.

 ## MTP Message Encryption

 STOMP MTP message encryption is provided using certificates in TLS as described in section 10.5 and section 10.6 of [RFC 6455][20].

-**R-STOMP.38** - USP Endpoints utilizing STOMP clients for message transport MUST implement the Certificate modes of TLS security as defined in sections 10.5 and 10.6 of [RFC 6455][20].
+**R-STOMP.38** - USP Endpoints utilizing STOMP clients for message transport MUST implement TLS 1.2 [RFC 5246][22].

-**R-STOMP.39** - USP Endpoints capable of obtaining absolute time SHOULD wait until it has accurate absolute time before contacting the STOMP server.
-If a USP Endpoint for any reason is unable to obtain absolute time, it can contact the STOMP server without waiting for accurate absolute time.
-If a USP Endpoint chooses to contact the STOMP server before it has accurate absolute time (or if it does not support absolute time), it MUST ignore those components of the STOMP server's certificate that involve absolute time, e.g. not-valid-before and not-valid-after certificate restrictions.

 **R-STOMP.40** - STOMP server certificates MAY contain domain names and those domain names MAY contain domain names with wildcard characters per [RFC 6125](https://tools.ietf.org/html/rfc6125) guidance.